meeran2019/jenkins/notes.md

         1. Create the DSL file in groovy for the job.
         2. Create the seed job, select git source, in build "Process Job DSL"
         3. Manage Jenkins -> In-process Script Approval -> Approve it.

-        NOTE: When seed job is triggered, it triggers the DSL job.
-If already created, then no change.
-        For DSL job to trigger, require to trigger manually.

 JENKINS CODE PIPELINE OVERVIEW: